An inexact strategy for the projected gradient algorithm in vector optimization problems on variable ordered spaces: Illustrative Examples

-The method gives the following data: { }\\ Note that in all cases optimal solutions were computed and that the solution point{s} are in the set of optimal solutions. {Moreover, to illustrate how the inexactness of {\bf IPG Method} affect the performance (average of CPU time and the average of the number of iterations for $10$ instances) of the convergence is considering for the above example for different values of $\delta$ the approximate solution parameter.} \\ { { } \\ The above table shows that when the inexactness increases, CPU time decreases but the number of iterations increases. } \end{example} Next example is a non-convex problem corresponding to the model studied in the previous section. \begin{example}{[\rm cf. Example $4.13$ of \cite{ap11}}] Consider the following vector problem as \eqref{p234}
+The method gives the following data: { }\\ Note that in all cases above optimal solutions were obtained. {Moreover, to illustrate how the inexactness of the {\bf IPG Method} affects the performance (average of CPU time and the average of the number of iterations for $10$ instances) of the convergence is considering different values of the approximate solution parameter $\delta$.} \\ { { } \\ The above table shows that when the inexactness increases, {the number of iterations increases.
+However, the CPU time decreases from $\delta=0$ to $\delta=0.5$, however in the last value of $\delta$ the CPU time slightly increases.} } \end{example} The next example is a non-convex problem corresponding to the model studied in the previous section. \begin{example}{[\rm cf. Example $4.13$ of \cite{ap11}}] Consider the following vector problem as problem \eqref{p234}

-where $F:\RR^2\rightarrow \RR^2$ and the variable order is leading by the cone $\hat{K}:\RR^2\rightrightarrows \RR^2$, The set of solutions (stationary points) of this problem is directly computed by using the definition of $S^{s}$ given in \eqref{stationary-inclusion}. {\bf FIPG Method} computes the following points: { }\\ Note that the solutions computed at all iterations of the proposed method belong to the set of optimal solutions.\end{example} { The last example is widely studied in Section 9.2 of the book \cite{gabrielle-book}. \begin{example}{[\rm cf. Example $9.5$ of \cite{gabrielle-book}}] Consider the following problem where
+where $F\colon \RR^2\rightarrow \RR^2$ and the variable order is given by the cone $\hat{K}\colon\RR^2\rightrightarrows \RR^2$, The set of solutions (stationary points) of this problem is directly computed by using the definition of $S^{s}$ given in \eqref{stationary-inclusion} as The {\bf FIPG Method} computes the following points: { }\\ Note that the solutions computed at all iterations of the proposed method belong to the set of optimal solutions.\end{example} { The last example from Section 9.2 of the book \cite{gabrielle-book} is widely studied. \begin{example}{[\rm cf. Example $9.5$ of \cite{gabrielle-book}}] Consider the following problem where

-For the variable ordering structure is considered the map $K:\RR^2\rightrightarrows \RR^2$, by {\bf IPG Method} stating at ten random initial points performs as following: { }\\ {In this case, the maximum number of iterations is achieved.} Nevertheless, good approximations to minimal elements have been computed at each of the ten instances presented in the above table. \end{example}
+Consider the map $K:\RR^2\rightrightarrows \RR^2$, given by The {\bf IPG Method} stating at ten random initial points performs as follows: { }\\ {In this case, the maximum number of iterations is achieved.} Nevertheless, good approximations to minimal elements have been computed at each of the ten instances presented in the above table. \end{example}

-For all the above examples, we have also run the respectively exact version by taking the same initial points and the comparison between them in term of the CPU time (in seconds) are shown in the following figures.
+For all the above examples, we compare the exact and inexact versions by taking the same initial points ($10$ in total on the "x" axes) in term of the CPU time (in seconds on the "y" axes); see figures below.